apify/apify-docs/docs/crawling_basics/processing_data.md

 }
 ```

 In our case, in all countries except China, the top site was Google.com.
 Surprising?
-Probably not 😅 It will be more exciting in the second spot, but we'll leave that to you.
+Probably not 😅 It will be more exciting in the second spot, but we'll leave that change to you.

-## [](#excel) ## Converting the dataset to Excel
+## [](#excel) Converting the dataset to Excel

 We promised that you won't need an Apify account for anything in this tutorial, and it's true.
 You can use the skills learned in the [Save to CSV chapter]({{@link data_collection_basics/save_to_csv.md}}) to save the dataset to a CSV.
 Just use the loading code from above, plug it in there and then open the CSV in Excel.
 But, we really want to show you this neat trick.
 It won't cost you anything, we promise, and it's a cool and fast way to convert datasets to any format.